 The Colloquium on Law, Economics, and Politics investigates a wide variety of topics ranging from the foundations of rational choice theory (an inquiry important to the evaluation of the use of the theory in understanding law) to applications to questions of immediate interest.

 The Institute of Judicial Administration solidifies NYU Law’s status as a non-partisan resource for the judicial community.
 Faculty Co-Directors Oscar Chase and Samuel Estreicher oversee IJA programming including annual appellate judges training seminars, workshops on special topics in the law, and the annual William Brennan Jr. Lecture on State Courts and Social Justice.

 Just Security is an online forum for the rigorous analysis of US national security law and policy that aims to promote principled and pragmatic solutions to national security problems that decision-makers face.
-It is based at the Center for Human Rights and Global Justice at NYU Law.

 The Policing Project is dedicated to strengthening policing through democratic governance.
 It is working with criminal justice experts, community members, the police, and many others to write model rules and policies for policing.